-When Medicare’s Annual Election Period (AEP) rolls around, get ready to find better coverage and perhaps save money, too.
-Medicare Open Enrollment runs from October 15 through December 7, every year.
+When Medicare’s Open Enrollment Period rolls around, get ready to find better coverage and perhaps save money, too.
+The Annual Election Period (AEP), its other name, runs from October 15 through December 7, every year.

 The AEP is the time each year to compare and perhaps switch Medicare coverage — without penalty.
 About one in 10 people with Medicare Advantage plans change their plan during this time.

-What Can You Do During the Medicare Annual Election Period (also called Medicare Open Enrollment)?
+What Can You Do During the Medicare Open Enrollment?